sodafoundation/architecture-analysis/specs/capri/object_lifecycle_management.md

 - We don't recommend using REDUCED_REDUNDANCY.

 **There are three options described as below, we need to choose one of it.**

-## Two ways to define lifecycle rules, one for bucket, the other for backend
+## Two ways to define lifecycle rules, one for bucket, the other for backend.

 ### Solution describe
 Support to set lifecycle management rules both on bucket and backend.
 Rules set on bucket are used in the scenario of expiration and cross-cloud transition.
 All objects in the bucket will be controlled by those rules.
 The management of the rules are controlled by OpenSDS only.
 That means OpenSDS will schedule those rules and delete object or migrate object cross-cloud if necessary.
 Rules set on backend are used in the scenario of expiration and in-cloud transition.
 All objects, no matter which bucket it belongs to, stored in the backend will be controlled by those rules.
 The management of the rules are controlled by cloud vendor, OpenSDS do nothing except syncing up object meta data with cloud vendor.

 ### PROS & CONS
 **PROS**
 - Less work for OpenSDS.
 - Can use all features of lifecycle management of each clouds.
 - No limitation for versioning.
 **CONS**
 - Need two sets of APIs, that’s different with lifecycle management in S3.
 - In-cloud transition is controlled by cloud vendor, it’s difficult to keep metadata of each object completely consistent with cloud all the time.
 - Can’t manage lifecycle completely on the bucket level.
 (Because those rules for backend.)

-## Define lifecycle rules on bucket, OpenSDS translate and set rules in cloud if needed
+## Define lifecycle rules on bucket, OpenSDS translate and set rules in cloud if needed.

 ### Solution describe

 Only support to set lifecycle management rules on bucket, for each rule:
 - with expiration as it’s action, OpenSDS will call API to delete the object, rule will not be set in cloud.
 - with cross-cloud transition as it’s action, OpenSDS will migrate objects, rule will not be set in cloud.
 - with in-cloud transition as it’s action, OpenSDS will translate and set rule in cloud, the rule will be added a filter that with bucket name as it’s prefix.
 And OpenSDS need to sync up object metadata with cloud vendor.
 (Details of sync up?)

 ### PROS & CONS
 **PROS**
 APIs are compatible with S3.
 - Can manage lifecycle on the bucket level like cloud themselves.
 - No limitation for versioning.
 **CONS**
 - Can’t support to keep the object key in cloud be the same as it in OpenSDS.
 (As default, object key in cloud is composed of bucket name in OpenSDS and ’/’ and object key in OpenSDS.)
 - As an object of a bucket can be stored in any backends, the rule need to be set in all backends, and if a new backend is registered, it also need to add this rule.
 - In-cloud transition is controlled by cloud vendor, it’s difficult to keep metadata of each object completely consistent with cloud all the time.
 - Not sure if all cloud support filter objects by prefix of object key.

-## Define lifecycle rules on bucket, no rules will be set in cloud
+## Define lifecycle rules on bucket, no rules will be set in cloud.

 ### Solution describe
 Only support to set lifecycle management rules on bucket, all rules will be scheduled by OpenSDS, and for each rule:
 - with expiration as it’s action, OpenSDS will call API to delete the object, rule will not be set in cloud.
 - with cross-cloud transition as it’s action, OpenSDS will migrate objects, rule will not be set in cloud.
 - with in-cloud transition as it’s action, OpenSDS will call API to change object’s storage class if needed, no rule will be set in cloud.
 No need to sync up metadata with cloud vendor.

 ### PROS & CONS
 **PROS**
 - APIs are compatible with S3.
 - Can manage lifecycle on the bucket level like cloud themselves.
 - All rules are controlled by OpenSDS, there is no sync up problems about lifecycle.
 - Because different cloud vendor provide different rules, with this solution we can provide user with the unified rule definition.
 **CONS**
 - It’s not sure if the cost of using OpenSDS lifecycle and cloud lifecycle are the same for all cloud vendors.
 (Azure Blob, HW OBS, AWS S3, Google Cloud Storage… )
 - Because the limitation of cloud vendor that storage class of object in history (with versioning enabled) can’t be changed, object versioning need to be totally managed by OpenSDS, it can not use the versioning ability of cloud vendor.
 - If cloud vendors add some new features to lifecycle management or versioning, there is a risk that we can’t achive the same goal like those new features by ourselves.

 ## Final choice
 Number 3 is chosen as the final solution.

 # Framework
 ![lifecycle_framework diagram](lifecycle_framework.png?raw=true "lifecycle_framework diagram")

 # Constraint
 ## Transition constraint

 Like AWS S3, OpenSDS supports a waterfall model for transitioning between storage classes as below:
 ![waterflow_model diagram](waterflow_model.png?raw=true "waterflow_model diagram")